Skip to main content

 • Hot flashes or night sweats

-Are there risks to getting pregnant in perimenopause?
+Is it dangerous to get pregnant in perimenopause?

 Pregnancy in older women tends to be more high-risk.
 Since egg quality goes down as you get older, the embryo has a higher chance of having a problem with the chromosomes.
+This can result in a miscarriage.
 Also, older women are more at risk for health problems.
 You can still have a healthy pregnancy if you get pregnant during perimenopause.
 But you should be monitored more closely.

 Getting pregnant during perimenopause increases the risk for: